 The 10 Most High-Tech Cancer Hospitals in America

-We reviewed the nation’s top-ranked hospitals to identify those leading with innovative technology and cutting-edge research to better understand and treat cancer in America.
+We reviewed the nation’s top-ranked hospitals.
+We included those leading with innovative technology and cutting-edge research.

 The 10 Best High-Tech Cancer Hospitals

-In order to identify the top 10 high-tech cancer hospitals, our researchers began with U.S. News & World Report’s rankings of the 2021 Best Hospitals for Cancer.
-We analyzed the scores of the top 50 cancer hospitals, then reviewed the Newsweek ranking for each of those hospitals and their certification in digital health by the College of Healthcare Information Management Executives (CHIME).
+Our researchers began with U.S. News & World Report’s rankings of the 2021 Best Hospitals for Cancer.
+We analyzed the scores of the top 50 cancer hospitals.
+We then reviewed the Newsweek ranking for each of those hospitals.
+As well as certification in digital health.
+The College of Healthcare Information Management Executives (CHIME) offers it.

-We based our findings on these rankings and data points from trusted sources as they are indicators of premium patient care, technological innovation and advancements in cutting-edge research:
+We based our findings on these rankings and data points from trusted sources.
+They are indicators of premium patient care, innovation and advancements in cutting-edge research:

 - Rank in U.S. News & World Report’s 2021 Best Hospitals for Cancer